dmaone/CommonSense/README.md

 ### Debugging the matrix
 If something is wrong - you can still use matrix monitor using the following trick:
 * open matrix monitor,
+* make sure the mode is "Now"
-* click "Start!",
+* click "Start!"
-* go to main window,
+* go to main window
-* click "Scan".
+* click "Scan"

+The numbers under the "LCD" numbers are min/avg/max since last reset.
+Looking at those will tell you A LOT about what controller sees - but not everything, because in normal mode controller processes about 30 thousand rows per second and there is no way to transmit that amount of data over USB 2.0.

 **WARNING** exit this mode in the reverse order (or by pulling out the USB plug), otherwise you'll likely have to reboot.